-These Booking Conditions together with the general information set out above form the basis of your contract with International Travel Connections Limited trading as Rainbow Tours of Concorde House, Canal Street, Chester, UK.
+These Booking Conditions together with the general information set out above form the basis of your contract with ITC Travel Group Limited trading as Rainbow Tours of Concorde House, Canal Street, Chester, UK.
 CH1 4EJ company registration number 01030986 (“the Company”, “we”, “us” and “our”).
 They only apply to holiday arrangements which you book with us in the UK and which we agree to make, provide or perform (as applicable) as part of our contract with you.
 All references in these booking conditions to “holiday”, “booking”, “contract”, “package”, “tour” or “arrangements” mean such holiday arrangements unless otherwise stated.
 In these Booking Conditions, “you” and “your” means all persons named on the booking (including anyone who is added or substituted at a later date) or any of them as the context requires.
 Please note that the booking of villas, cruises and yachts are governed by separate Booking Conditions and will be supplied at the time of booking or on request.
 The Booking Conditions describe your obligations to the Company and the obligations of the Company to you.
 Please read them carefully.

 1. YOUR RESERVATION